-Jaques Chirac once said,” Terrorism has become the systematic weapon of a war that knows no border or seldom has a face”.
+Jaques Chirac once said, Terrorism has become the systematic weapon of a war that knows no border or seldom has a face.
 Rightly said.
 One cannot stop terrorism completely to its core, but what we can do is corroborate security.
 With the same thought process, after the 9/11 terror attack on the Twin Towers, International Maritime Organization developed The International Ship and Port facility security code which is also known shortly by the name ISPS Code.
-Since the safest route for the terrorist to enter any country is via sea, so the main objective of this code was to ensure the safety and to escalate the security of the ship, port facilities, seafarers and government authorities.
-Under the ISPS code for the vessels, we have a Company Security Officer (CSO) and Ship Security Officer (SSO).
+Since the safest route for the terrorist to enter any country is via sea, so the main objective of this code was to ensure safety and to escalate the security of the ship, port facilities, seafarers, and government authorities.
+Under the ISPS code for the vessels, we have a Chief Security Officer (CSO) and Ship Security Officer (SSO).

 An SSO controls to regulate and maintain all the safety and security protocols of the vessel.
 A ship Security Plan is also included under the ISPS Code for the vessels.
 The duty of an SSO is to perpetuate the plan.
 This officer is appointed by the shipmaster or by the company itself.
 An SSO works side by side with a CSO and a PFSO that is, Port Facility Security Officer.
 The roles, responsibilities, and duties of a Ship Security Officer are:

-Train ship’s crew- Before becoming qualified as a Ship Security Officer, it is obligatory that a person should have had twelve months seagoing time.
+Before becoming qualified as a Ship Security Officer, it is obligatory that a person should have had twelve months of seagoing time.
 Along with this, since an SSO requires to maintain the security plan and implement it, thus he should be educated enough to do all this work.
-These all security personnel undergo training and a course to be qualified as a Ship Security Officer.
+This security personnel undergoes training and a course to be qualified as a Ship Security Officer.
 The training encompasses giving knowledge about the ISPS Code.
 Thus, the work of an SSO is to ensure the proper training of every crew member and to guide them to establish impenetrable security.
 This guidance incorporates giving information to the crew about equipment, conducting drills to handle emergency situations, updating information on contemporaneous matters, identifying the weaknesses, etc.

-Must know hows- To maintain the security level at its best, a security officer should himself be aware of each and every part of the ship.
+To maintain the security level at its best, a security officer should himself be aware of each and every part of the ship.
 He should know the restricted areas.
 He should have his own set of rules to follow in case if any baggage without an authorized person is found.
 He should also manage the details about the ship security alert system.
-Baggage check should also be the fidelity of an SSO.
+A baggage check should also be the fidelity of an SSO.